GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/api-callbacks.md

         - `trimData` :
             - type: `Object`
             - description: `TrimData` data object linking a trimmed video to its original.
+                - `start`
+                    - type: `string`
+                    - description: Start Time stamp of start time of new video.
+Example '00:01:02.345'.
+                - `end`
+                    - type: `string`
+                    - description: End Time stamp of end time of new video.
+Example '00:02:00'.

         - `baseColor` :
             - type: `string`